Jetison333/rotg/wagon.md

 Bowser Revolution (2 marbles) — Among people with nonzero marbles, marbles are uniformly distributed, rounding down.
 Lost marbles cease to exist.
 This distribution applies to every collectible, at the GA's discretion.

-Loathing (4 marbles) — You and a person of your choice are removed from history, except for the fact that history of your past actions persists.
-That is, you loose all belongings, titles, unsign all contracts… but submissions and the alike remain.

 The Wombat (2 marbles) — Following the next guessing phase in which you participate, if you did not make any guesses, gain marbles equal to one more than the number of people who guessed you correctly.

 Skip the Queue Pass (2 marbles) — Use at any point to skip a queue.
 For example, instantly add to the Appendage or swindle up an item.